When should I seek help from a counselor?

 What makes New Leaf Resources different from other counseling centers?

 Answer: We are all licensed professionals.
 We believe that all people are created in God’s image and have immeasurable value, regardless of their life circumstances.
-A “Client Assistance Fund” is available for those who may not have sufficient financial resources.
+A “Client Assistance Program” is available for those who may not have sufficient financial resources.
 Our therapists are paid on salary, not based on how many clients they see, or on how much revenue is collected.